Savepeter2/Savepeter2/README.md

 ### Hi there 👋 I'm Adekolu Peter

 💻 A Data Engineer with strong hands-on experience building scalable and reliable data systems.

-My journey has been driven by a deep interest in designing data architectures that don’t just store data, but transform it into meaningful, business-ready insights.
+My journey has been driven by a deep interest in building data architectures that don’t just store data, but transform it into meaningful, business-ready insights.

 📌 **Skills**